LSE-ME204/me204-2024-project-chodani/docs/index.md

 ## Acknowledgements

-I would like to thank Waitrose for providing access to their pricing data and the numerous bread lovers who contributed their insights and experiences to this analysis.
+I would like to thank Mert Tarim for being ....

 ---